-Machu Picchu is one of the most visited sights on the planet – when in Peru you shouldn’t miss it.
-Though it is a pricey adventure it is worth it and there are many budget friendly ways like the Salcantay Trek instead of the Inca trail.
-Beside Machu Picchu you can visit an even larger Inca site named “Choqueqirao” if you are down for a tough but rewarding 4 day hike.
+Machu Picchu is one of the most visited sights on the planet – when in Peru you shouldn't miss it.
+Even though it is a pricey adventure it is worth it and there are many budget friendly ways like the Lares or the Salkantay Trek instead of the Inca trail.
+Beside Machu Picchu you should consider visiting an even larger Inca site named “Choqueqirao” if you are down for a tough but rewarding 4 day hike.

 The starting point for most Inca sites including Machu Picchu is the city of Cusco, which is the tourist hot spot of Peru.
 The town itself is worth a visit as it has a beautiful old town and a big Inca site right next to it (with a good view over the city!).

 Cusco also has an international airport, if you prefer a cheaper option you should take the direct bus from Lima (22h journey) to get to this dominant place (count in some days to get used to the high altitude!).